AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 ## 2. Set up VirtualBox and install the required operating systems
 ---
-We will now download the VirtualBox installer for Windows hosts from [Oracle's website](https://www.virtualbox.org/){:target="_blank"}.
+Download the VirtualBox installer for Windows hosts from [Oracle's official website](https://www.virtualbox.org/){:target="_blank"}.
 To ensure the downloaded installer has not been altered, we will verify its integrity by comparing the SHA256 checksum provided by Oracle with the SHA256 hash of the installer generated on our local system using PowerShell.

 ```powershell
 C:\Users\User\Downloads> Get-FileHash .\VirtualBox-7.1.4-165100-Win.exe